osefatul/fullstack-nextjs-restaurantUI/frontend/README.md

 Lets create below functions in order:

+    1-ChangePrice: a function where it will add up additional price on top of base price.
+This addition price could extra ingredients or changing the size of pizza.
-    1- handleChange: This will handle the change of pizza price if the input it associated with is checked.
+    2-handleChange: This will handle the change of pizza price if the input it associated with is checked. pass the new price to changePrice funtion.
     2- handleSize: This will calculate the prize action of the different sizes of the pizza.
-It will calculate the difference in price between the previous and current selected pizza.
+It will calculate the difference in price between the previous and current selected pizza. and send the difference as additional price to changePrice function.